 - Love.
 Stop being mean.
 Learn to love yourself and truly accept love from others.

 Now, the next sections got way longer than I intended, and in hindsight I really should have been seeing a counselor to work through all these things…

 1. Recognizing my weaknesses without judgment.

-I came to a painful realization last summer.
-I am incredibly f*$%ed up.
+I came to a painful realization last summer that I am a bit f***** up.
 It was painful for a moment, and then surprisingly empowering.
-I mean, I always knew I was a bit off—but it never fully sunk in until I partnered up with the sanest, calmest, most emotionally stable nerd I have ever met.
+I mean, I always knew I was a bit off—but it never fully sunk in until I partnered up with the sanest, calmest, most emotionally consistent person I have ever met.
 It’s similar to my being aware that I’m short, but fully realizing it when standing next to someone over a foot taller than me—you know?